Bir Tawil: Claims

-Due to its status as de jure unclaimed territory, a number of individuals and organizations have attempted to claim Bir Tawil as a micronation.
-However, none have been taken seriously by the international community, and due to the remoteness and hostile climate of the region, the vast majority of these claims have been by declarations posted online from other locations.
+Due to its status as de jure unclaimed territory, a number of individuals and organizations have attempted to claim Bir Tawil as a micronation; because of the remoteness and hostile climate of the region, the vast majority of these claims have been by declarations posted on the internet from other locations.
 None of these claims, or any others, have been recognized, officially or otherwise, by any government or international organization.

 Population

 Bir Tawil has no settled population, but members of the Ababda and Bishari tribes pass through the region, and unregulated mining camps have been established throughout the territory in search of gold deposits.
+Young Pioneer Tours operated two tours to the territory in 2019 and 2024, and claimed the existence of permanent settlements related to the unregulated mining camps.
+They also reported that mercenaries and weapons dealers linked to the ongoing civil war in Sudan were operating in the area.

+The local population has reacted unfavorably to attempts to claim their lands over the internet.
+While they mostly welcomed rare visitors, they are also armed well enough to repel foreign occupiers.